niupalovetudou/backup/index.md

 TODO

+- 210114: Book *A promised land.*
+- 210110: Notes on “Learning Microeconometrics with R”
 - 210107: Weinstein and Yildiz on [the structure of rationalizability](https://economics.mit.edu/files/1257)
 - 210104: Read Morris 三连发 (hop, critique of CPA, and the [BP paper with a talk at Caltech](https://economics.mit.edu/faculty/semorris/presentations))